theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/08-august/2024-08-messages-subscribers-friends.md

 ***

-Hello Heritage on the Marina family and friends

-As part of the monthly **Around the World** program, _Heritage Happenings_ visits **Spain**.
-Look for the "bleu, blanc et rouge" colors of the French flag theme.
-We also celebrate Independence Day with a red, white and blue theme - and look for Uncle Sam as this month's herald in the masthead cameo.

-The issue also celebrates **Father's Day** with photos of many fathers of team members and residents.
+Hello <<first>>

-Click the links below to open your digital copies of the August publications.
+Click on the website links below to open your digital copies of the August publications.

 [_Heritage Happenings_ **Newsletter**]( https://heritage-happenings.github.io/happenings-issues/2024/2024-08-happenings-newsletter.pdf )

 [_Heritage Happenings_ **Calendar**]( https://heritage-happenings.github.io/happenings-issues/2024/2024-08-happenings-calendar.pdf)

+Please check from time to time that your loved one is not double-booked for a family event and one of our special events.

+As part of the monthly **Around the World** program, _Heritage Happenings_ visits **Spain**.
+Look for the red and yellow colors of the Spanish flag theme.
+Look for Ferdinand the Bull blowing a trumpet as herald of the month for the masthead cameo.

+I am now employing my niece Mia Cotton Harlock as Associate Editor to help with publishing the Calendar and adding new features to the Newsletter.
+Mia is a talented and experienced writer and editor.
+I am delighted to have Mia on board.

 Please let me know if you have siblings, children, or friends who would like to receive the newsletter.
-I will be happy to add them to the list.
+I will be happy to add them to the email list.

 Cheers,